Ultraviolet photoelectron spectroscopy: Application

 The UPS measures experimental molecular orbital energies for comparison with theoretical values from quantum chemistry, which was also extensively developed in the 1960s.
 The photoelectron spectrum of a molecule contains a series of peaks each corresponding to one valence-region molecular orbital energy level.
 Also, the high resolution allowed the observation of fine structure due to vibrational levels of the molecular ion, which facilitates the assignment of peaks to bonding, nonbonding or antibonding molecular orbitals.

 The method was later extended to the study of solid surfaces where it is usually described as photoemission spectroscopy (PES).
 It is particularly sensitive to the surface region (to 10 nm depth), due to the short range of the emitted photoelectrons (compared to X-rays).
 It is therefore used to study adsorbed species and their binding to the surface, as well as their orientation on the surface.

 A useful result from characterization of solids by UPS is the determination of the work function of the material.
 An example of this determination is given by Park et al. Briefly, the full width of the photoelectron spectrum (from the highest kinetic energy/lowest binding energy point to the low kinetic energy cutoff) is measured and subtracted from the photon energy of the exciting radiation, and the difference is the work function.
 Often, the sample is electrically biased negative to separate the low energy cutoff from the spectrometer response.

 Gas discharge lines

 Outlook

-UPS has seen a considerable revival with the increasing availability of synchrotron light sources which provide a wide range of monochromatic photon energies.
+UPS has seen a considerable revival with the increasing availability of synchrotron light sources that provide a wide range of monochromatic photon energies.